pattmehta/EasyThumbs/README.md

 ### Contents

-Package provides four main things
+Package provides five main things
 1. `EasyThumbs` view, which displays a list of row views with thumbnail image + detail text
 2. Customizable row detail view which receives `ThumbData`
 3. Background `task` to download image urls in a collection of `ThumbData`
 4. Built-in caching of the downloaded images
+5. Above list can be made selectable for single/multiple selections

 ### Usage

-As seen in the `EasyThumbsExampleApp`, the `EasyThumbs` view needs be initialized with a collection of url strings, followed by a collection of detail strings.
+As seen in the `EasyThumbsExampleApp`, the `EasyThumbs` view needs be initialized with a collection of url strings, followed by a collection of detail strings, and a `selectionMode` with `selections` state (to make the list selectable)

+    EasyThumbs(
+        urls: EasyThumbsExampleAppConstants.ytUrls,
+        details: EasyThumbsExampleAppConstants.loremSentences,
-    EasyThumbs(urls: EasyThumbsExampleAppConstants.ytUrls, details: EasyThumbsExampleAppConstants.loremSentences) { thumbData in
+        selectionMode: .single, selections: $selections) { thumbData in Text(thumbData.detail!.joined(separator: ","))
-        Text(thumbData.detail!.joined(separator: ","))
             .font(.system(size: 11))
             .lineLimit(2).truncationMode(.tail).multilineTextAlignment(.leading)